What is the False Claims Act?

 - failing to comply with contract specifications

-Example: A contractor swaps parts out and includes parts that are specified in the contract.
+Example: A contractor swaps parts out and includes parts that are not specified in the contract.

 - bid rigging